kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 Signatures
 ==========

-With CAPE you're able to create some customized signatures that you can run against the analysis results to identify some predefined pattern that might represent a particular malicious behavior or an indicator you're interested in.
+By taking advantage of CAPE's customizability, you can write signatures which will then by run against analysis results.
+These signatures can be used to identify a predefined pattern that represents a malicious behavior or an indicator that you're interested in.

-These signatures are very useful to give context to the analyses: both because they simplify the interpretation of the results as well as for automatically identifying malware samples of interest.
+These signatures are very useful to give context to the analyses.
+They simplify the interpretation of the results and assist with automatically identifying malware samples of interest.

-Some examples of what you can use CAPE's signatures for:
+A few examples of what you can use CAPE's signatures for are:
-    * Identify a particular malware family you're interested in by isolating some unique behaviors (like file names or mutexes).
+    * Identify a particular malware family that you're interested in, by isolating unique behaviors (like file names or mutexes).
-    * Spot interesting modifications the malware performs on the system, such as the installation of device drivers.
+    * Spot interesting modifications that the malware performs on the system, such as the installation of device drivers.
-    * Identify particular malware categories, such as Banking Trojans or Ransomware by isolating typical actions commonly performed by those.
+    * Identify particular malware categories, such as Banking Trojans or Ransomware, by isolating typical actions that are commonly performed by these categories.

-You can find signatures created by us and by other CAPE users on our `Community`_ repository.
+You can find signatures created by the CAPE administrators and other CAPE users on the `Community`_ repository.

 .. _`Community`: https://github.com/kevoreilly/community

-Getting started
+Getting Started
 ===============

-The creation of signatures is a very simple process and requires just a decent understanding of Python programming.
+Creating a signature is a very simple process but requires a decent understanding of Python programming.

-First things first, all signatures must be located inside *modules/signatures/*.
+First things first, all signatures must be located inside the *modules/signatures/* directory.

 The following is a basic example signature: